-Means, motive and opportunity are the keys to solving any crime, and cyber attacks are no exception.
-While all attackers have motives, insiders enjoy ideal means and opportunity.
-This places them in a much better position to carry out malicious activities.
+Means, motive and opportunity are the keys to solving any crime, and cyberattacks are no exception.
+While all threat actors have motives, insiders have ideal means and opportunity.
+This places them in an optimal position to carry out damaging activities.

-Who are these people whose behavior threatens us with data loss and brand damage?
-There are various descriptions out there of the different types of insiders behind these threats, with interesting labels ranging from “turncloaks” to “ringleaders.”
-They boil down to three basic types:
+Who are these people whose behavior exposes us to data loss and brand damage?
+There are various descriptions out there of the different types of insiders behind these threats, with labels ranging from “turncloaks” to “pawns.”

-These impostors are malicious external attackers that have breached an organization’s defenses and manage to emulate an authorized user with real credentials.
-They can then leverage that user’s tools and access for their own purposes.
-The outcome is usually a behavioral pattern in which privileges are escalated, and critical data is either exfiltrated or disclosed to the public.
+- Imposters: Outside threat actors that have stolen the credentials of an authorized user and leverage that user’s tools and access for their own purposes.
+The outcome is usually a behavior pattern in which privileges are escalated, and critical data is either exfiltrated or disclosed to the public.

 How do you know if your organization is doing enough to address insider threats?